 If you use a gaming computer and a dedicated graphics card, you may want to select the maximum battery life because you’ll already be used to higher speeds.

 The Intel Dynamic Platform and Thermal Framework (DPTF) is only available to some Intel-powered laptops.
-It is one of the advanced options Windows 10 users who require more or less power can tinker with.
+It’s one of the advanced options that Windows 10 users who need more or less power can adjust.

 Intel developed the technology to manage and control an Intel computer system’s thermal and power characteristics.
 It is available for download as a driver via Microsoft’s catalog website.